 Wednesday was the day I was and wasn’t looking forward (for travel purposes) to, a 5 am start and a train to Moradabad, a town 160kms east from Delhi to see Noah’s Ark, another WFTO accredited company.
 These guys make most of our wooden frames, boxes and glassware.
 We’ve been working hard on new products and have loads in the pipeline.
 I don’t want to give away too much, but there should be a bit of a sideways move in our product range this autumn.

 The main aim of Fair Trade is to help others, to work with communities and to improve their lives.
-I was lucky enough to visit one of the schools they run; it’s all free for children, as most of the kids come from a underprivileged background that may have been sent out to work if Noah's Ark didn’t help.
-I was then taken to see Kamrool from KH Handicrafts, a small business that has been helped enormously by Noah's Ark and now helps other families by employing and training more of the locals as their orders have increased.
+I was lucky enough to visit one of the schools they run; it’s all free for children, as most of the kids come from an underprivileged background that may have been sent out to work if Noah’s Ark didn’t help.
+I was then taken to see Kamrool from KH Handicrafts, a small business that has been helped enormously by Noah’s Ark and now helps other families by employing and training more of the locals as their orders have increased.

 Back to Delhi on the train again.
 The trains are fantastic in India.
 I was on the Shatabdi (a fast train, but still travels at an average of 48km per hour) where I was given a breakfast of tea and veg cutlet on the way out, paneer curry, dhal, curd (yoghurt) and tea on the way back and it tasted excellent.

 On Thursday, I flew to Udaipur, the Venice of India and, more famously, where Octopussy was filmed!
 I’ve been here loads of times but still get blown away with the scenery and ambience of the place.
 Udaipur is an amazing city and I’m lucky to have so many friends here; it seems like everyone knows me!